topkecleon/telegram-bot-bash/doc/6_reference.md

 ### Manage users

 ##### kick_chat_member
-If Bot is Admin you can kick and ban a user.
+If your Bot is Admin of a chat he can kick and ban a user.

 *usage:*  kick_chat_member "${CHAT[ID]}" "${USER[ID]}"

 ##### unban_chat_member
-If Bot is Admin you can unban a kicked user.
+If your Bot is Admin af a chat he can unban a kicked user.

 *usage:*  unban_chat_member "${CHAT[ID]}" "${USER[ID]}"